Skip to main content

 Wyoming

 Wyoming uses modified comparative negligence, specifically the 51% rule, for wrongful death, personal injury, and property damage lawsuits.
-The injured party may receive compensation so long as the jury determines they are only 50% or less at fault for causing the injuries.
+The injured party may receive compensation if the jury determines they are only 50% or less at fault for causing the injuries.
 As a result, their injuries are diminished in proportion to the percentage of damage assigned by the jury.

-If the injured party’s percentage of fault is 51% or more, then they are barred from recovery.
+If the injured party’s percentage of fault is 51% or more, they are barred from recovery.
 Like a number of states, the court may make a special finding of fact to determine the amount of damages the injured party may be eligible for regardless of fault and then assign percentages of fault for each person involved.
-Each defendant may only be held responsible to pay for damages in proportion to their percentage of fault.
+Each defendant may only be held responsible for paying for damages in proportion to their percentage of fault.

 Applicable Law: Wyo.
 Stat. § 1-1-109(b)